ssdev-95/tags-generator/README.md

 > Ensure you have Docker installed on selected machine

-  Befpre running application, create a file called ` .env ` (or ` .env.test ` if running tests), at the root of project folder.
+  Befpre running application, create a file called ` .env ` (or ` .env.test ` if running tests), with a single var called ` FLASK_SECRET_KEY `, at the root of project folder.
   With everything set up, run: ` docker-compose --profile [PROFILE] {up|down} [OPTIONS] `

 > PROFILE CAN BE: